 This makes total sense when you examine in a human capacity.

-Of course, this little dictator in North Korea is he's scared to death we're gonna bomb him.
+Of course, this little dictator in North Korea, he's scared to death we're going to bomb him.

-Under this pretext, we should deliver some nukes to Hugo Chavez, because he thinks we're gonna overthrow him.
+Under this pretext, we should deliver some nukes to Hugo Chavez because he thinks we're going to overthrow him.

 So if we give him some nukes, he'll stop criticizing us.